 Whoever named the separation of two lovers as breakup was quite brilliant with words.
 Breakups indeed break a person.

 There are no scars or any physical sign of pain and hurt they are going through but anyone who has walked this path knows how your legs throb when you step on the broken pieces of your heart.

-Breakups are followed by a mental breakdown, resentment, anger and many other emotions which worsen the condition.
+Breakups are followed by a mental breakdown, resentment, anger, and many other emotions that worsen the condition.
 No matter how excruciating the moments get, always remember that it is not the end and you are still great.

 The hurt you feel is not imaginary.
 The desolation you’re lost in is like the missing flesh from your body after an accident.

 Like any other pain, the pain from a break up needs time to heal too.
 Your heart and your mind need time to heal.
 Trying to numb down the pain by using alcohol or drugs just worsens the conditions.

 Time is the best healer and we should let it do its work.
 You cannot rush, try to slow or rush it is never in your interest.

 Often after a breakup, we start questioning our existence and worth ‘what did I do?’
 ‘Was I not good enough?’
 ‘Where did I go wrong?’

 Remember you’re worth more than a failed relationship.
 It’s not necessarily your fault or it’s not that you were not worthy.
 Bad things happen, personalities clash, misunderstandings arise and many times you cannot help it.